MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft.md

 Map fields from your unified customer entity to define the demographic segment you want the system to use for enriching your customer data.
 Map Country/Region and at least Date of Birth or Gender attributes.
 Additionally, you must map at least one of City (and State/Province) or Postal code.
 Select **Edit** to define the mapping of the fields and select **Apply** when you're done.
 Select **Save** to complete the field mapping.

-The following formats and values are supported, values are not case-sensitive:
+The following formats and values are supported (values are not case-sensitive):

 - **Date of Birth**: We recommend that date of birth is converted to DateTime type during data ingestion.
 Alternatively, it can be a string in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format "yyyy-MM-dd" or "yyyy-MM-ddTHH:mm:ssZ".
-- **Gender**: Male, Female, Unknown
+- **Gender**: Male, Female, Unknown.
-- **Postal code**: Five-digit ZIP Codes for US, standard postal code everywhere else
+- **Postal code**: Five-digit ZIP codes for United States, standard postal code everywhere else.
-- **City**: City name in English
+- **City**: City name in English.
 - **State/Province**: Two-letter abbreviation for the US and Canada.
-Two or three letter abbreviation for Australia.
+Two- or three-letter abbreviation for Australia.
 Not applicable for France, Germany, or the UK.
 - **Country/Region**:

   - US: United States of America, United States, USA, US, America
   - CA: Canada, CA
   - GB: United Kingdom, UK, Great Britain, GB, United Kingdom of Great Britain and Northern Ireland, United Kingdom of Great Britain
-  - AU: Australia, AU, Common Wealth of Australia
+  - AU: Australia, AU, Commonwealth of Australia
   - FR: France, FR, French Republic
   - DE: Germany, German, Deutschland, Allemagne, DE, Federal Republic of Germany, Republic of Germany